project-chip/zap/docs/api.md

 Given the attributes of a zcl attribute.
 Creates an attribute mask based on the given options
+Available options:
+isClusterCodeMfgSpecific: 0/1, This is to determine if cluster code needs to be used to determine if a cluster is mfg specific or not.

 **Kind**: inner method of [<code>Templating API: static zcl helpers</code>](#module*Templating API* static zcl helpers)
 **Returns**: attribute mask based on given values